doctorfree/RoonCommandLine/README.md

     $ python -c 'import site; print(site.getsitepackages())'

 The roonapi module should be in your user site-packages directory.
+For systems where pyenv was used to install Python and packages, this will be something of the form:
+    $HOME/.pyenv/versions/3.9.4/lib/python3.9/site-packages

 Alternatively, you can patch the Python Roon API roonapi module directly rather than patching the pyroon source code and copying it in.
 To perform this